-C403.2.4.2 Off-hour controls.
-For all occupancies other than Group R, each zone shall be provided with the translation setback controls that are controlled by either an automatic time clock or programmable control system.
+C403.2.4.2C403.4.2 Off-hour controls.
+For all occupancies other than Group R, each zone shall be provided with thermostatic setback controls that are controlled by either an automatic time clock or programmable control system.

 - 1. Zones that will be operated continuously. - 2.
-Zones with a full HVAC load demand not exceeding 6,800 Btu/h (2 kW) and having a readily accessible manual shutoff switch located with ready access.
+Zones with a full HVAC load demand not exceeding 6,800 Btu/h (2 kW) and having a readily accessible-manual shutoff switch located with ready access.

-C403.2.4.2.1 C403.4.2.1 Thermostatic setback capabilities.
+C403.2.4.2.1C403.4.2.1 Thermostatic setback capabilities.
 Thermostatic setback controls shall be configured to set back or temporarily operate the system to maintain zone temperatures down to 55°F (13°C) or up to 85°F (29°C).

-C403.2.4.2.2C403.4.2.2 Automatic setback and shutdown capabilities.
+C403.2.4.2.2C403.4.2.2 Automatic setback and shutdown-capabilities.
 Automatic time clock or programmable controls shall be capable of starting and stopping the system for seven different daily schedules per week and retaining their programming and time setting during a loss of power for at least 10 hours.
 Additionally, the controls shall have a manual override that allows temporary operation of the system for up to 2 hours; a manually operated timer configured to operate the system for up to 2 hours; or an occupancy sensor.

-C403.2.4.2.3 C403.4.2.3 Automatic start-capabilities.
-Automatic start controls shall be provided for each HVAC system.
-The controls shall be capable of configured to automatically adjusting the daily start time of the HVAC system in order to bring each space to the desired occupied temperature immediately prior to scheduled occupancy.
+C403.2.4.2.3 C403.4.2.3 Automatic start capabilities and stop.
+Automatic start and stop controls shall be provided for each HVAC system.
+The automatic start controls shall be capable of configured to automatically adjusting the daily start time of the HVAC system in order to bring each space to the desired occupied temperature immediately prior to scheduled occupancy.
+The automatic stop controls shall be configured to reduce the HVAC system's heating temperature setpoint and increase the cooling temperature setpoint by at least 2°F before scheduled unoccupied periods based upon the thermal lag and acceptable drift in space temperature that is within comfort limits.
+At a minimum the controls shall be a function of the space temperature, occupied and unoccupied temperatures, and the amount of time prior to scheduled occupancy.